Wednesday, December 10, 2025

 Sauna Food in Portage Park

 Today’s post is a bit out of the ordinary, even for this blog.
 But I’ve been out of the country the last couple weeks thus I haven’t been eating out a ton in Chicago with the exception of a couple spots I hit up before we left for South America.
-One of which is a place that no food publication has gone before - the Chicago Sweatlodge.
-Now there's a good reason for this in that the Sweatlodge is a sauna that happens to have a grill but the the main reason for our visit was to spend some time sweating but we also ended up eating dinner there and this is how it all went down, albeit in a rather reluctant way.
+One of which is a place that few food publications have gone before - the Chicago Sweatlodge.
+Now there's a good reason for this in that the Sweatlodge is a sauna that happens to have a grill.
+Though the main reason for our visit was to spend some time sweating we also ended up eating dinner there and this is how it all went down, albeit in a rather reluctant way.

 (SORRY NO PICS)